Skip to main content

 • Behavioral Health

-In addition to social unrest, you may be experiencing a high-pressure job, financial stress or poverty, being a caregiver, raising children, death of a family member or friends or chronic illness.
+Turning on the news or opening a newspaper to see local and world events can bring out strong emotions and stressors.
+In addition to the social unrest happening around the world, you may face personal challenges from a high-pressure job, financial stress or poverty, being a caregiver, parenting, grieving the death of a family member or friend, or a chronic illness.

-You may be wondering what's next or what else you will have to endure.
-As these events unfold, you may begin to feel unwell and irritable, and struggle to concentrate and motivate yourself.
-You may not even know what is causing how you are feeling.
+You may wonder what's next or what else you can endure.
+With the sense of relentless struggles, you may begin to feel unwell and irritable, and struggle to concentrate and lack motivation.
+You may not even know what is causing these feelings.
 You can feel trapped or stuck.
-You’re emotionally exhausted.
+You're emotionally exhausted.

 What is emotional exhaustion?

-When stress begins to accumulate from negative or challenging events in life that just keep coming, you can find yourself in a state of feeling emotionally worn out and drained.
+When stress from adverse or challenging events in life occur continually, you can find yourself in a state of feeling emotionally worn out and drained.
 This is called emotional exhaustion.
-For most people, emotional exhaustion tends to slowly build up over time.
+For most people, emotional exhaustion tends to build up slowly over time.
 Emotional exhaustion includes emotional, physical and performance symptoms.

 Emotional symptoms include: